SIS Limited: Since 2022

+Addressing to the press and the investors Group Managing Director of Group SIS Mr. Rituraj Sinha expressed confidence that the group would continue to grow to greater heights and become an industry leader in the fields of security services, facility management and cash logistics and suitably rewards its employees and investors alike.

 Operations

 Activities/Services

 The company offers security services to banks, hotels, institutions, IT & ITES, residential colonies, Retail and commercial establishments.
 It also offers electronic security systems, consulting, housekeeping and security services like Pre-employment Verification & Surveillance, Cash services which include the transfer of cash and valuables and ATM replenishment and recruitment and training services.

 India & Overseas

 The company has over 10,000 customers which include major industry players such as Tata Steel, Tata Motors, ICICI Bank, Idea Cellular and Future Group.

 Over the last decade, company has diversified its domestic play and opted for an aggressive inorganic route to expand overseas.

 Operating Structure

 SIS Group Enterprise Segments its business structure into three key areas: